NOAA-NWRFC/nwsrfs-hydro-models/nwsrfs_py/nwsrfs_py/data/README.md

 This directory contains bundled datasets for validating `nwsrfs_py` behavior against known outputs.
 The layout follows NOAA-NWRFC autocalibration conventions.

+The full set of sample calibration inputs for 5 basins is archived on Zenodo: [10.5281/zenodo.18829935](https://doi.org/10.5281/zenodo.18829935).
+See the [autocalibration repository](https://github.com/NOAA-NWRFC/nwsrfs-hydro-autocalibration) for the calibration framework.

 ## Available Locations

 ### `NRKW1` (Nooksack River at North Cedarville, WA; USGS 12210700)